liyao001/URF/README.md

 > QXcbConnection: Could not connect to display

-then you need to add these codes to the very begining of your file:
+then you need to add these codes to the very beginning of your file:

 ```python
 import matplotlib as mpl